 There are four buttons on the top for volume, power, and input source.
-There are three HDMI ports on the back, one USB port, one AUX, and one optical.
+There are three HDMI ports on the back, one USB port, one AUX, and one optical connection.

 The soundbar is 58mm high so that it will fit comfortably in front of most TVs.
 However, it was designed to attach to a wall under a screen.
 Everything you need to connect the JBL Bar 5.1 to the wall is included in the box.

-You can attach the satellite speakers to the wall with brackets.
+You can attach the two wireless speakers to the wall mount with brackets.
 However, this is not the main selling point of the unit.

-The JBL Bar 5.1 is 1148mm wide when connected.
+The JBL Bar 5.1 surround is 1148mm wide when connected.
 This is a large soundbar.

 The JBL Bar 5.1’s wireless surround sound capabilities are without doubt its most significant selling point.
 The system is straightforward to set up: